Download the installation package of VideoProc on your Windows PC.

 2 Move two green cursors to trim the shaky segment.
 Otherwise, manually input Start and End Time.

-3 Move the sliders to adjust Shakiness, Accuracy, Step Size and Minimum Contrast for stabilize the cut segment.
+3 Move the sliders to adjust Shakiness, Accuracy, Step Size and Minimum Contrast for stabilizing the cut segment.

 1 Click "Toolbox" tab and select "Denoise".
 Double-click Denoise button or hit the gear icon on the top right corner of this button to access to controls.